cagrisayir/Design-Patterns-Java/readme.md

 ````

 ### 2- State Pattern
-State pattern allows an object to behave differently when its state changes.
+The State pattern allows an object to behave differently when its state changes.

 `src/state/`